codio/site/source/docs/content/authoring/strategies.html.md

 The benefit of hiding folders is that the student is not distracted by folders and files that are not relevant to the topic you are explaining.

-[Click here](/docs/content/authoring/hide-folder) for more details on folder hiding.
+[Click here](/docs/content/authoring/page-edit/hide-folder) for more details on folder hiding.

 ### Assessments
 Codio offers a range of assessment types that let you create tests in one of two ways

 1. Woven into your tutorial content at strategic points.
-1. Create a Unit with a lot of assessments that can be used as end of topic or term/semester exams, especially useful in class scnearios.
+1. Create a Unit with a lot of assessments that can be used as end of topic or term/semester exams, especially useful in class scenarios.

-When used as a part of tutorial content, assessments are a very important way of giving students challenges and excercises that help internalize what they have been learning.
+When used as a part of tutorial content, assessments are a very important way of giving students challenges and exercises that help internalize what they have been learning.
 We recommend that you make heavy use of assessments.

 When used in a class situation, assessments are extremely helpful to the teacher as all assessment results are fed automatically through to the teacher class dashboard, allowing them to monitor students' progress across a Course.